 At times I still struggle to say how I’m feeling.
 I can name the feelings and recognise when they are happening, but saying them out loud is a different matter.
 Perhaps I’ll say I’m fine, or I’m o.k.

 Do you edit your reply when you’re asked?
-Does it depend on who is asking?
+Does it depend who is asking?
 Do you wonder if they really want to know or are they just being polite?

-Perhaps you don’t want to say because it feels vulnerable and you don’t want to open things up.
+Perhaps you don’t want to say because it feels vulnerable.

 I sometimes give the game away by pulling a face or sighing.
 And if someone really wants to know the answer they might pick up on that.

 Could you describe how you feel right now?

 Pause and think about it for a minute.

 Sometimes it’s easier not to stick to the usual “feeling” words.
 Some people find it easier to make up a word or a sound instead.